Wall of Sheep

 United States flag

-Activity shows a focused approach on a handful of ports, such as 36431, 65233, 281.
+System monitoring reveals a focused approach targeting POP3, NetBIOS, and others.
 The attacker appears to be leveraging a data center hideout.

 United States flag